Radio North Sea International: Mebo II

 Originally Silvretta, and built in Slikkerveer, Netherlands in 1948, the 630-tonne vessel was 8.85 m wide, 3.25 m deep and 53 m long.
 In 1969 Mebo Telecommunications bought Silvretta, fitted her as a floating radio station, and renamed her Mebo II.
 Since Mebo was too big to tender Mebo II off the Netherlands, RNI used a smaller vessel, Trip Tender, which Radio London had also used (when she was called Offshore 1.)
 The psychedelically-painted Mebo II carried a MW transmitter at 105 kilowatts (more than twice the 50 kW TXs used by Radio London and Radio Caroline), though it operated at 60 kW or less.

 One of five RCA-built prototype transmitters, and the only one still in service, it rarely if ever broadcast at full power.
 It had the highest power of any ship-based pirate station, and the second-highest of any ship-based broadcast station Mebo II also had SW and FM transmitters, able simultaneously to broadcast four different streams on four different channels.
+The RNI FM installation transmitted with a power of 1.5 kW.

 On 23 January 1970, Mebo II began test broadcasts from the Dutch coast, in English and German.
 When regular broadcasting began on 11 February 1970 it was more popular in the United Kingdom than the Netherlands or Germany.
 On 23 March 1970 Mebo II sailed to the East coast of England, arriving at 09:00 on 24 March 1970 and anchoring in international waters, five miles from Clacton.

 Jamming

 The Labour government in Britain began jamming Mebo IIs MW signal at 2030 hours on 15 April 1970.
 RNI responded with pro-Conservative political messages for the general election on 18 June 1970.
-On 13 May 1970, RNI responded to complaints about interference by changing its MW channel to 1230 kHz (244 metres).
-This improved reception but was adjacent to the pop music service of BBC Radio One on 1214 kHz (247 metres).
+On 13 May 1970, RNI responded to complaints about interference by changing its MW channel to 1230 kHz (244 metres) for testing.
+On 16 May 1970 this was an improved reception for the regular programs but was adjacent to the pop music service of BBC Radio One on 1214 kHz (247 metres).
 Jamming followed five days later, causing interference to BBC Radio as well as RNI, especially in Kent, south-east England.